 Kelpie of the River Ure and The Strid

-A kelpie is often seen as a beautiful white horse which walks alongside tired travellers until they yield to temptation and climb onto its back.
+A kelpie is often seen as a beautiful white horse that walks alongside tired travellers until yield to temptation and climb onto it’s back.
 Then the creature gallops off at breakneck speed and plunges into one of the deep pools in the river, drowning its hapless rider.
-There are tales of two kelpies in our area: one wanders along the banks of the Ure at Middleham looking for its next victim, and the other is seen appearing from the foam of The Strid, just below Bolton Abbey, known as the most dangerous river in the UK.
-The horse is also said to be seen the day before a fatal accident.
+There are tales of two kelpies in our area: one wanders along the banks of the Ure at Middleham looking for its next victim, and the other is seen appearing from the foam of The Strid, just below Bolton Abbey, considered as one the most dangerous stretches of water found in the world.
+Very fitting for a creature as feisty as the Kelpie

 A horse is not the only form a kelpie is known to take, however.
 It is said they also have human forms, one of a beautiful woman and one of a burly man.
 The kelpie itself is a Scottish-based folktale so it seems odd for two to be mentioned in Yorkshire – maybe they heard all the good things about the Dales and decided to visit.
 Or maybe a dangerous place like The Strid is the perfect habitat for these allusive creatures.